-To be selected to participate in the FSS program, a participant must be a head-of-household.
+To be selected to participate in the FSS program, a participant must be 18 years of age or older; any member of the family may apply.
 An eligible participant must be a participant in good standing per verification that they are in compliance with Family Obligations and/or from the accounting department stating there are no monies owed to the Authority.